1/2: What Is VDI ~ How does it benefit your organization? ~

 1. Hypervisor

-• The hypervisor is software that creates and manages virtual environments on a single physical server.
-It enables multiple virtual machines (VMs) to run independently on the same hardware.
+• A Hypervisor is software that creates and manages virtual environments on a Host Server (Physical Server), enabling multiple Virtual Machines (VMs) to run simultaneously and independently.

 2. Physical Server